INS No. 160a (i-iv)

 EU defined in Commission Regulation (EU) No 23/2012

-Carotenoids, including vegetable beta-carotenes, and carotenoids such as beta-carotenes Blakeslea trispora and synthetic, are added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
+Carotenoids, including beta-apo-8′-Carotenal (INS No. 160e), beta-Carotenes, Blakeslea trispora (INS No. 160a(iii) and beta-Carotenes, synthetic (INS No. 160a(i)), and beta-apo-8′-Carotenoic acid, ethyl ester (INS No. 160f) are added to foods and beverages at concentrations in more than 70 food categories up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).

 Evaluation of certain food additives: prepared by the Eighty-fourth meeting of the Joint FAO/WHO Expert Committee on Food Additives (JECFA).
 Geneva: World Health Organization and Food and Agriculture Organization of the United Nations; 2019 (WHO Food Additives Series, No. 75).
 Available online

 JECFA (2001) Evaluation of certain food additives and contaminants.
 57th report of the Joint FAO/WHO Expert Committee on Food Additives.
 WHO Technical Report Series 909.
 Available online

 JECFA (1993) Evaluation of certain food additives and contaminants.
 41st report of the Joint FAO/WHO Expert Committee on Food Additives.
 WHO Technical Report Series 837.
 Available online